 If you need a cheaper flight try flying out on a week Day as opposed to weekends.
 It is also advised to get the early morning or late-night flight tickets.

 11.)
 Street food will give you a “driving License”.

-Nothing tastier like street food.
-I used to doubt all these sumptuousness until the first time I started back in college and I have never looked back or shied away from street food.
+Nothing tastier than street food.
+I used to doubt all this sumptuousness until the first time I started back in college and I have never looked back or shied away from street food.

 10.)
 Return flights are cheaper than one-way tickets.

 This Myth is debatable but the point is that you should always check well before deciding to book either.

 Don’t be compelled by the myth that a round trip is cheaper and book a return flight yet you would have liked to decide return date later on depending on the Safari or vacation.

 Some times you could be willing to extend or even cut short but the return flight binds you.
 It is not always true but on the other hand, sometimes is true.
 Always confirm don`t just assume.